 Preparatory Stage (3 years)

-The preparatory stage will be from age 8 to 11 and focus on foundational learning, including developing basic literacy and numeracy skills among students.
+The preparatory stage will be from ages 8 to 11 and focus on foundational learning, including developing basic literacy and numeracy skills among students.
 The preparatory stage will help students develop their understanding of concepts in various subjects.

 Middle Stage (3 years)